brashrebel/wp-activity/readme.txt

 Users activity can be followed by RSS feed and can be exported in csv file (semicolon separation).

-Known Bugs :
-* Export in csv and rss feeds do not play well with Windows Hostings, you will get 404 errors when trying to access feed or csv file.

 Translations :

 - French